 - Press the dough into a greased 9" x 13" baking dish.
 Cover the bottom of the pan as evenly as possible with the cookie dough.

-- Bake in a 325-degree oven for 20-22 minutes or until just barely golden.
+- Bake in your preheated oven for 20-22 minutes, or until just barely golden.
 Take out of the oven and let cool.

-- In a large bowl, add butter and lime zest.
-Using a hand mixer (a stand mixer works great too) beat the butter until it is light and fluffy.
-Add half of the powdered sugar and mix on low speed at first and then increase the speed to medium until the mixture is light and fluffy.
+- Meanwhile, add the butter and lime zest to the bowl of a stand mixer and cream until light and fluffy.
+Add half of the powdered sugar and mix on low speed at first and then increase the speed to medium until the mixture is light and fluffy.ย

 - Spread the coconut lime buttercream frosting on your cooled, cookie bars and top with sprinkles if desired.
 Enjoy!